ruuda/blog/posts/2014-09-15-writing-a-path-tracer-in-rust-part-6-multithreading.md

 Luculentus uses gtkmm for its interface, which only allows the UI to be updated from a designated UI thread.
 The program uses a gtk-specific dispatcher, to which callbacks are registered when the program starts.
+When an image is ready, the worker thread puts it in a shared memory location, and informs the dispatcher of the new image.
-The worker thread then informs the dispatcher that a new image is ready, and the UI event loop will execute the callback on the UI thread, and display the image.
+The UI event loop will execute the callback on the UI thread, and display the image.

 Rogigo Luculenta does not have a graphical user interface.